 CE.
-30. ENGINEERING SEMINAR.
+30 a, b, c.
+ENGINEERING SEMINAR.
 2 units (1-0-1); first, second and third terms.

 Conferences participated in by faculty and graduate students of the Civil Engineering department.
 The discussions cover current developments and advancements within the field of civil engineering and related sciences, with special consideration given to the progress of research being conducted at the Institute.